JstrJestee/JstrJestee/README.md

 - Mathurine de Vallois my GOAT.
 YES, there was female jesters and they were AWESOME.

 - If you are under 14, do not interact with me.
 You guys are usually a lot sometimes.
 - I tend to not use tone tags, so PLEASE tell me if you want me to use some.
+I don't want to come off as rude since I tend to be very sarcastic.
+- Darkshippers, please don't interact with me.
+It's not just "fiction".
+People have actual trauma from this sort of stuff.